-Afërdita Haxhijaha Imeri is the International Foundation for Electoral Systems’ (IFES) senior program manager and social inclusion specialist for North Macedonia.
-She holds a master’s degree (GSPIA, University of Pittsburgh) and has extensive research and policy development experience specifically related to socio-economic and social inclusion issues of the Western Balkan Region.
+Afërdita Haxhijaha Imeri is the International Foundation for Electoral Systems (IFES) senior program manager and social inclusion specialist for North Macedonia.
+She holds a master’s degree (GSPIA, University of Pittsburgh) and has extensive research and policy development experience specifically related to the socio-economic and social inclusion issues of the Western Balkan Region.

 Ms. Haxhijaha Imeri has more than 20 years of professional experience in development, accumulated from working with relevant international organizations in the region and in the country, including the United States Agency for International Development (USAID), World Bank, European Bank for Development and Reconstruction, UN Development Programme, European Union and, most recently, Swiss Development Cooperation.